diaa/apg-workshop/_entries/02-01 DBProvision.md

 ### Tasks

 * Use [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) to deploy Azure Database for PostgreSQL - Flexible server.
-* Use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to connect to **DNS VM** then you can access the Azure PostgreSQL database..
+* Use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to connect to the **jumpbox VM**, then you can access the Azure PostgreSQL database.

 #### Setup Database